 - There is an urgent need to clarify the definition of climate change refugees, including comprehensive data on IDPs, and create an international mechanism to protect them.

 As the global climate crisis worsens, an increasing number of people are being forced to flee their homes due to natural disasters, droughts, and other weather events.
 These people are sometimes called “climate refugees”.
 Who are these climate refugees?
 And how can the international community properly address this issue?

 Have you read?

-The term “climate refugee” was first coined to describe the increasing large-scale migration and cross-border mass movements of people that were partly caused by such weather-related disasters.
+The term “climate refugees” was first coined to describe the increasing large-scale migration and cross-border mass movements of people that were partly caused by such weather-related disasters.